Bike giveaway helps Ukrainian newcomers navigate the city | CBC News

 Britannia Bay woman has been hosting weekly giveaway for nearly 3 months

-For her, this is another first — like coming to Canada to stay with a host family, after leaving her life-long home in Ukraine amidst the war.
+For her, it's another first — like when she came to Canada to stay with a host family after leaving her lifelong home in Ukraine amidst the war.

-Karapira is one of more than 100 Ukrainians learning to navigate their new home on two wheels, thanks to a volunteer-led effort that has been sourcing donated bikes from Ottawa residents and servicing them for newcomers to use.
+Karapira is one of more than 100 Ukrainians learning to navigate their new home on two wheels, thanks to a volunteer-led effort sourcing donated bikes from Ottawa residents and servicing them for newcomers to use.

 Despite falling and scraping her chin, Karapira called her shiny new bicycle a blessing.

-"Everyone deserves a bike," according to Britannia Bay resident Maureen Adamache, who came up with the idea to provide newcomers with bicycles.
+"Everyone deserves a bike," said Britannia Bay resident Maureen Adamache, who came up with the idea to provide newcomers with bicycles.

-Adamache noted that many newcomers from Ukraine do not have drivers' licenses or access to a car, but would need a way to carry out important errands or access essential services in a new city.
+Adamache noted that many people coming from Ukraine don't have drivers' licences or access to vehicles and need a way to run errands and access services.

-So after news of the war broke, Adamache rounded up some of her friends to help welcome newcomers to Ottawa with bicycles.

-The group put a call out on social media for people to donate their old and unused bicycles, helmets, locks and other accessories.
+So after the war began, Adamache rounded up some of her friends and put out a call on social media for donations of old and unused bicycles, helmets, locks and other accessories.

-With the help of other volunteers from a Facebook group, a "safe bike guide" was created in Ukrainian and Russian for newcomers, who do not speak English.
+With the help of other volunteers from a Facebook group, a "safe bike guide" was created in Ukrainian and Russian for arrivals who don't speak English.

-Now, every Sunday for nearly three months, Adamache's backyard has been bustling with volunteers servicing bicycles, and Ukrainian newcomers looking to start their lives in Ottawa.
+Now, every Sunday for nearly three months, Adamache's backyard has been bustling with volunteers servicing bicycles and Ukrainians starting their lives in Ottawa.

 Recipient turned volunteer wants to share 'free' feeling

-Adamache said the group has collected over 150 donated bikes.
-Of those bikes, 112 had been given away as of Sunday.
-They are also giving away helmets, locks, gloves and other accessories that were donated.
+Adamache said the group has collected more than 150 donated bikes.
+Of those, 112 had been given away as of Sunday.

-She said the biggest demand has come from Ukrainian seniors and young mothers, and noted that most of them are staying in volunteer hosts' homes.
+The biggest demand has come from Ukrainian seniors and young mothers, she said, adding that most of them are staying in the homes of volunteer hosts.

 "[The bicycle] gives them some independence from the host family.
-They don't have to ask for a ride to go to a doctor's appointment or go get groceries or to go visit a Ukrainian church," says Adamache.
-She says the bicycles are therefore imperative to newcomers' well-being.
+They don't have to ask for a ride to go to a doctor's appointment or go get groceries or to go visit a Ukrainian church," said Adamache.

 For newcomer Igor Zosymenko, being able to ride a bicycle has meant that and more.

-But when he took his bicycle out for a spin, Zosymenko said something else unexpected happened.

-He felt a sudden flood of "good emotions and memories", remembering summers biking with his friends and family in his hometown Dnipro.
+He felt a sudden flood of "good emotions and memories," remembering summers biking with his friends and family in his hometown of Dnipro.

 One week later, Zosymenko has returned to help Adamache as a volunteer.

-After fleeing the traumatic war, Zosymenko said he wants other Ukrainian newcomers to feel like he does now — with the help of a bicycle.
+After fleeing the traumatic war, Zosymenko said he wants other Ukrainians to feel like he does now — with the help of a bicycle.

 "I feel free," Zosymenko said.